Chapter 07 – The rainbow train: high-speed, high-death

 That couldn’t be true.
 Did she fight for the wrong side?
 No. Even Altera could not deny Vaix’s crimes.
 They were monsters.
 That was for sure.
 However, if Veil was equally evil, then for what did she fight?
 Even if she fought for justice, it would benefit the fight of two monsters.
 What did it matter who won?
 No. Her life was not made up of lies.
 Altera was wrong.
-That was cynicism, fighting at the battlefront, had nurtured inside her.
+That was cynicism that – fighting at the battlefront – had nurtured inside her.
 In the end, she was a proud agent of Veil.

 “Then why do you want to become a Valkyrie?”
 Ragna asked.